 - WhatsApp Business is specifically for small and medium businesses and it’s completely free for businesses and customers.

 - WhatsApp Business API is for enterprise who need greater capabilities out of the app.
-It’s being rolled out slowly, with only a few select businesses being handpicked to trial it – the likes of Uber and KLM Royal Dutch Airlines.
+You need a WhatsApp API partner to get approved and there is significant pricing involved.

-If there’s one thing for certain, you can expect to see more and more businesses integrating WhatsApp into their communications starting from 2019.
-Ads are coming.
-Businesses need to be there.
+If there’s one thing for certain, you can expect to see more and more businesses integrating WhatsApp into their communications.
+Ads may be coming.
+All size of businesses need to be there.
 It’s kind of like 2007 and Facebook Marketing.
-If you missed out on that, be sure not to do that again!
+If you missed out on that, be sure not to make that mistake again!

 How To Set Up WhatsApp Business

-Next, verify the phone number that you want to use.
+- Verify the phone number that you want to use for the Business account.

 Once you’ve completed these steps, your business profile should be good to go!

 Just remember, in order to be GDPR compliant, you must have the user’s permission before you message them – in other words, only message people who have messaged you first or have specifically submitted their number and permission to be contacted.